In this article, we will show you how to use Microtronics tools in development to create a ready-to-use IoT app for your applications in no time.

 Attention:Some USB cables are only designed for power supply.
 For programming and testing, you need a USB cable with a data line for communication between the PC and the device.

 How is an IoT app developed and tested?

-The IoT app is developed in the rapidM2M Studio.
+The development of the IoT app takes place in the Studio .
 Access to the free studio can be found in the IoT platform.
-In the IoT platform as well as directly in the rapidM2M Studio, you will find a collection of all relevant documents for the development and testing of your application.
+In the IoT Platform as well as directly in the Studio, you will find a collection of all relevant documents for the development and testing of your application.